How can I assemble my Telraam?

 Assembling Telraam in three main steps

-Step 1: The black box
+Step 1: Install the microcomputer in the black box

-- Plug the power cable into the black box.
+10. Plug the power cable into the black box.

 Your Telraam is ready!